DayZ-n-Chill/DayZ-Colorful-UI/README.md

 - Killfeed

 ## Open Source:
-Lets build together.
-This project is open source under MIT Licsence.
+Let's build together.
+This project is open-source under MIT License.
 If you have things you would like to see improve on this template base.
 Send me a pull request on GITHUB.

 ### Artistic Freedom:
 In addition to the Source Code, there are also some art files.
 Here is the original PSD file Used to create this layout.
 Use it to learn more about how I put these layouts together.

 # Installation Guide:
 A Comprehensive Mod Template for DayZ.
 Optimized with Workbench for Advanced Scripting and pboProject for Efficient Building.
-This is my personal template, that I ues for all projects
+This is my personal template, that I use for all projects

 # Repository Setup